scherler/jw17boseed/README.md

 It comes with storybook and the [storybook-specification](https://github.com/mthuret/storybook-addon-specifications) plugins already setup.
 To make make it even easier to use it has Docker support to see the storybook server.

+# Presentation

+The presentation can be found in the branch "speed" to have master a clean seed and to delete less ;)

 # Install

 After cloning the repository you need to fist build the project.